Best Software for 2025 is now live!

 5. SKU rationalization

-SKU rationalization is a decluttering technique that evaluates and sorts products for operational efficiency, improved inventory turnover, reduced holding costs, and increased profitability.
+SKU rationalization is a decluttering technique that evaluates and sorts products to improve operational efficiency, improve inventory turnover, reduce holding costs, and increase profitability.

 The approach includes assessing the performance of each SKU in the product portfolio based on metrics such as sales volume, contribution to overall revenue, and demand patterns.
-Your goal is identifying and retaining high-performing SKUs while reducing or eliminating low-performing products.
+Your goal is to identify and retain high-performing SKUs while reducing or eliminating low-performing products.

 However, SKU rationalization is an ongoing process.
-You have to reassess and manage your product portfolio and optimize the inventory mix based on market trends and customer preferences.
+You must reassess and manage your product portfolio and optimize the inventory mix based on market trends and customer preferences.

 6. Product lifecycle

-A good understanding of the product lifecycle is essential for strategic decision-making.
-A product goes through four phases in its lifetime – introduction, growth, maturity, and decline.
+Understanding the product lifecycle is essential for strategic decision-making.
+A product goes through four phases in its lifetime: introduction, growth, maturity, and decline.

 During the initial introduction phase of limited demand, it’s important to gauge customer response to predict future sales.
-With a product entering the growth phase, the demand surges, so you should scale up your inventory.
+As a product enters the growth phase, demand surges, so you should scale up your inventory.
 Inventory optimization at this point leads to significant revenue growth and competitive advantage.

 As the maturity phase takes over, demand stabilizes, and managing optimal inventory levels becomes challenging, bringing a high risk of overstocking and stockouts.
 Non-evergreen products drop in demand at the decline stage before eventually dying out.
 It’s best to decide how to phase out products and liquidate the remaining inventory at this stage.